panchr/drf-httpsig/README.rst

 =======

 - Currently, the library only support HMAC SHA256 for signing.
-- The ``REQUIREMENTS.txt`` file is fairly strict.
-It is very possible that previous versions of Django and Django REST framework are supported.
 - Since HTTP Signature uses a HTTP header for the request date and time, the authentication class could deal with request expiry.